vamsee47/NewYork_Airbnb_Data/README.md

 * Reducer output:

-count of number of reviews = 48896 reviews
+    * count of number of reviews = 48896 reviews

 * Language being used:

-The language I will use to do mapreduce is python.
+    * The language I will use to do mapreduce is "python".

 * What kind of chart will you use to display your results?

-I will be using pie chart to display my results.
+    * I will be using pie chart to display my results.